igocreate/igo/docs/guide/development.md

 ```

 You can override this default config as you like.
-Here is [the default config](/src/dev/webpack.config.js), embedded with Igo.
+Here is [the default config](/src/dev/webpack.config.js), embedded with Igo.js.

 ### Nodemon